-Traditionally, self-defense laws have provided that if a person believes that they or someone else is in danger of injury or death at the hands of another, before they can use force against the aggressor, they must attempt to retreat.
+Traditionally, self-defense laws have provided that if a person believes that they or someone else is in danger of injury or death at the hands of another before they can use force against the aggressor, they must attempt to retreat.
 In other words, they must have exhausted all avenues to avoid harm before they can meet force with force.
 Under traditional laws, if a person believed that they were in danger and used force before trying to retreat, that person may be held civilly or criminally liable for that use of force.

-In recent years, many states have adopted what are referred to as “stand your ground” laws.
+In recent years, many states have adopted what is referred to as “stand your ground” laws.
 These statutes remove the duty to retreat requirement.
 In these states, an individual who reasonably fears that personal injury or death is imminent does not have to first try to escape the situation.
 That person can, as implied, stand their ground and use the amount of force reasonably necessary to stop the attack on themselves or others.
 A person who causes injury or death when warding off an attacker can raise the “stand your ground” law as a defense and could be immune from civil or criminal liability for any harm they caused their aggressor.

 Iowa is a “stand your ground” state.

 At Branstad & Olson, we consider all possible defenses to protect our clients’ rights and freedoms.
 To learn more about how we can help, contact us today.
-To learn more about raising a self-defense or “stand your ground” argument, read on.
+To learn more about raising self-defense or the “stand your ground” argument, read on.

 What Is the Use of Force Defense in Iowa?

 Chapter 704 of the Iowa Code provides that a person may be justified in using reasonable force in circumstances they believe could lead to personal injury or property loss or damage.
 Under the law, even if the person is mistaken in the amount of force necessary to stop danger from befalling them or others, their use of force might be justified if their inaccurate belief about the risks involved in the situation is reasonable.

 A person may be able to show that they were acting in self-defense if: